danielneis/moodle-block_featuredcourses/README.md

 * The order of the courses displayed by the block is defined by the "sortorder" field.
 It is an integer field that the records are ordered by.

-* For each course, the block will show its name, summary and summary files.

 Good luck!